thinkst/canarytools-docs/docs/api-reference/bird-registrations.md

     response: JSON structure with result indicator.
 ---

-# Device Registrations
+# Bird Registrations

-These are a collection of endpoints that allow you to control registration aspects of devices that are (or are trying to be) registered with your Console.
+These are a collection of endpoints that allow you to control registration aspects of Birds that are (or are trying to be) registered with your Console.

 <APIEndpoints :endpoints="$page.frontmatter.endpoints" :path="$page.regularPath"/>

-## Pending Device Commissions
+## Pending Bird Commissions

 <APIDetails :endpoint="$page.frontmatter.endpoints.pending_commissions"/>

-## Cancel Device Commission
+## Cancel Bird Commission

 <APIDetails :endpoint="$page.frontmatter.endpoints.cancel_commission"/>

-## Confirm Device Commission
+## Confirm Bird Commission

 <APIDetails :endpoint="$page.frontmatter.endpoints.confirm_commission"/>

-## Decommission Device
+## Decommission Bird

 ::: warning
-Decommissioning a device will completely remove the device from your Console.
-This means you'll need to re-register the device with your Console if you want it back.
+Decommissioning a Bird will completely remove the Bird from your Console.
+This means you'll need to re-register the Bird with your Console if you want it back.
 :::

 <APIDetails :endpoint="$page.frontmatter.endpoints.decommission_device"/>